redhat-actions/buildah-build/README.md

 [![license badge](https://img.shields.io/github/license/redhat-actions/buildah-build)](./LICENSE)
 [![size badge](https://img.shields.io/github/size/redhat-actions/buildah-build/dist/index.js)](./dist)

-Buildah is a GitHub Action for building Docker and Kubernetes-compatible images quickly and easily.
+Buildah Build is a GitHub Action for building Docker and Kubernetes-compatible images quickly and easily.

-Buildah only works on Linux.
+[Buildah](https://github.com/containers/buildah/tree/master/docs) only works on Linux.
 GitHub's [Ubuntu Environments](https://github.com/actions/virtual-environments#available-environments) (`ubuntu-18.04` and newer) come with buildah installed.
 If you are not using these environments, or if you want to use a different version, you must first [install buildah](https://github.com/containers/buildah/blob/master/install.md).

 After building your image, use [push-to-registry](https://github.com/redhat-actions/push-to-registry) to push the image and make it pullable.